 It’s all fitted in a long, but also dense, concise and logically built course.

 Video and sound quality are almost flawless.
-The course is fantastically shot and edited, it’s a pleasure to watch.
+The course is fantastically shot and edited in 4K quality, it’s a pleasure to watch.

 It might have caught your attention that there’s a bonus module called Photo Analysis.
 It’s longer than all the other modules combined.
 I didn’t watch it entirely, only the first chapter, and had a sneak peek into the others.